 Let’s compare 93/7 lean ground turkey vs lean ground beef.

-- Ground beef calories: 162 for a 3 oz serving
+- Ground beef calories: 162 for a 3-ounce serving

-- Ground turkey calories: 176 calories for a 3 oz serving
+- Ground turkey calories: 176 calories for a 3-ounce serving

 Wait, what?
-Lean ground beef actually has less calories than lean ground turkey!
+Lean ground beef actually has fewer calories than lean ground turkey!

-- Ground turkey fat and protein: 9.7g fat / 22g protein
+- Ground turkey fat and protein: 9.7grams of fat / 22 grams of protein

 Beef wins again.
 Though the lean ground beef does contain more saturated fat (3.1g vs 2.5g in the turkey).
 Again, it’s important to read labels and eat for your goals.
 If heart health is a concern, you may want to choose ground turkey more often for its lower saturated fat content.